Briquettes vs Lump Charcoal

 Lump Charcoal can be ready after lighting, anywhere from 10 to 20 minutes.
 If using a charcoal chimney starter, it usually is about 10-15 minutes, depending on what igniting method you used.

-lump charcoal heated and ready
+heated and ready lump charcoal

 Lump charcoal heated and ready